AlubuArt/movieSite/README.md

     - Presenting all movies with their title and cover.
         - The user should be able to click the movie and be redirected to a page showing all information about it.
     - **Optional**: Pagination based presentation of all the movies.
 (For faster loading)
-        - **Hint**: Permanent persistence is not required, but would of course be optimal.
-Saving the list in session is acceptable.
 - #### A page presenting all information available about a movie.
     - The following data needs to be visible on the page:
         - Title